Open source · AGPL-3.0 · runs on your laptop in ~60s

 Behavior, in markdown.

-Plain .md files that get concatenated into the agent's system prompt on every wake.
-Teach the agent when to use a tool, edge cases, your house style.
+Plain .md files concatenated into the agent's system prompt on every wake.
+Teach it when to use a tool, the edge cases, your house style.
 No templating — just words.

 Tools